 Options exist for couples interested in having a child when they know that one of them carries a gene mutation that increases the risk for this hereditary cancer syndrome.
 Preimplantation Genetic Diagnosis (PGD) is a medical procedure done in conjunction with in-vitro fertilization (IVF).
 It allows people who carry a specific known genetic mutation to have children who do not carry the mutation.
 A woman’s eggs are removed and fertilized in a laboratory.
 When the embryos reach a certain size, one cell is removed and is tested for the hereditary condition in question.
 The parents can then choose to transfer embryos which do not have the mutation.
 PGD has been in use for over a decade, and more recently has been used for several hereditary cancer predisposition syndromes.
 For more information, talk with an assisted reproduction specialist at a fertility clinic.

 How common is MAP?

-Most colorectal cancer is sporadic (occurs by chance with no known cause).
+Most colorectal cancer is sporadic, meaning it occurs by chance with no known cause.
 The percentage of colorectal cancer that can be attributed to MAP is unknown.
 It is estimated that as many as one in every 100 people may carry a single mutation in the MYH gene.

 How is MAP diagnosed?